 Almost every company is slowly finding itself becoming a technology company and facing cybersecurity risks.
 The migration of businesses to the cloud and employees working remotely in insecure environments are also contributing to increasing demand for modern cybersecurity software.

-As you can see below, Crowdstrike's revenue growth has been incredible over the last year, growing from quarterly revenue of $198.9 million, to $337.6 million.
+As you can see below, CrowdStrike's revenue growth has been incredible over the last year, growing from quarterly revenue of $232.4 million, to $380 million.

-Analysts covering the company are expecting the revenues to grow 41.8% over the next twelve months, although we would expect them to review their estimates once they get to read these results.
+Analysts covering the company are expecting the revenues to grow 41.4% over the next twelve months, although estimates are likely to change post earnings.

-You can see below that Crowdstrike reported 13,080 customers at the end of the quarter, an increase of 1,660 on last quarter.
-That's about the same customer growth as what we seen last quarter and quite a bit above what we have typically seen over the last year, confirming the company is sustaining a good pace of sales.
+You can see below that CrowdStrike reported 14,687 customers at the end of the quarter, an increase of 1,607 on last quarter.
+That's in line with the customer growth we have seen over the last couple of quarters, suggesting that the company can maintain its current sales momentum.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Crowdstrike's gross profit margin, an important metric measuring how much money there is left after paying for servers, licences, technical support and other necessary running expenses was at 73.2% in Q2.
+CrowdStrike's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 73.2% in Q3.

 That means that for every $1 in revenue the company had $0.73 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite the recent drop this is still around the average of what we typically see in SaaS businesses.
-Gross margin has a major impact on a company’s ability to invest in developing new products and sales & marketing, which may ultimately determine the winner in a competitive market, so it is important to track.
+This is around the average of what we typically see in SaaS businesses, but it is good to see that the gross margin is staying stable which indicates that CrowdStrike is doing a good job controlling costs and is not under a pressure from competition to lower prices.

-Sporting a market capitalization of $64.6 billion, more than $1.78 billion in cash and with positive free cash flow over the last twelve months, we're confident that Crowdstrike has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $49.5 billion, more than $1.9 billion in cash and with free cash flow over the last twelve months being positive, the company is in a very strong position to invest in growth.

-We were impressed by the exceptional revenue growth Crowdstrike delivered this quarter.
-And we were also glad that the revenue guidance for the next quarter exceeded analysts' expectations.
-On the other hand, there was a deterioration in gross margin.
+We were impressed by the exceptional revenue growth CrowdStrike delivered this quarter.
+And we were also excited to see that it outperformed Wall St’s revenue expectations.
 Overall, we think this was a strong quarter, that should leave shareholders feeling very positive.
-The company is down -3.9% on the results and currently trades at $270 per share.
+The company is up 2.72% on the results and currently trades at $207 per share.